dhutapratama/docs/broadcasting.md

 <a name="customizing-model-broadcasting-event-creation"></a>
 #### Customizing Model Broadcasting Event Creation

-Occasionally, you may wish to customize how Laravel creates the underlying model broadcasting event.
+Occasionally, you may wish to customize how Lets creates the underlying model broadcasting event.
 You may accomplish this by defining a `newBroadcastableEvent` method on your Eloquent model.
 This method should return an `Illuminate\Database\Eloquent\BroadcastableModelEventOccurred` instance:

 ```php
 use Illuminate\Database\Eloquent\BroadcastableModelEventOccurred;